Three-Way Trade-Off in Multi-Objective Learning: Optimization, Generalization and Conflict-Avoidance: Related Works

-\textbf{Theory of MOL.} Convergence analysis for the deterministic MGDA algorithm has been provided in \citep{fliege2019complexity}.
-One challenge of analyzing stochastic MGDA is the biased estimate of the weighting coefficients during optimization.
-This can be overcome by increasing the batch size during optimization ~\citep{liu2021stochastic}, or using a momentum-based optimization method~\citep{zhou2022_SMOO,fernando2022mitigating}, or performing double-sampling to update weighting as in this work.
-While the community has a rich history of investigating the convergence of MOL algorithms, their generalization guarantee remains open.
-Not until recently, generalization guarantees for multi-objective learning were theoretically analyzed.
+\paragraph{Theory of MOL.} Optimization convergence analysis for the deterministic MGDA algorithm has been provided in \citep{fliege2019complexity}.
+Later on, stochastic variants of MGDA were introduced~\citep{liu2021stochastic,zhou2022_SMOO,fernando2022mitigating}.
+However, the vanilla stochastic MGDA introduces a biased estimate of the dynamic weight, which results in the biased estimate of CA direction during optimization.
+To address this issue, Liu et al.~\citep{liu2021stochastic} proposes to increase the batch size during optimization.
+However, they employ an assumption, Lipschitz continuity of $\lambda^*(x)$ w.r.t. the gradients $\nabla F_S(x)$ to establish convergence, which does not hold in general, as first proved in~\citep[Proposition~2]{zhou2022_SMOO}.
+To address this, momentum-based bias reduction algorithms~\citep{zhou2022_SMOO,fernando2022mitigating} were proposed. {These works provide a theoretical guarantee of convergence in PS optimization error, which can be achieved by the simplest static weighting method.} Therefore, although the community has a rich history of investigating the optimization of MOL algorithms, their theoretical benefits over static weighting, and their generalization guarantees remain open.
+Not until recently, generalization guarantees for MOL were theoretically analyzed.
 In~\citep{cortes2020agnostic}, a min-max formulation to solve the MOL problem is analyzed, where the weights are chosen based on the maximum function values, rather than the CA direction.
-And generalization guarantees are provided based on Rademacher complexity of the hypothesis class of the learner.
-More recently, \citep{sukenik2022generalization} provide generalization guarantees for MOL for a more general class of weighting, also based on Rademacher complexity.
-Different from these works, we study algorithm-dependent generalization bounds based on algorithm stability to gain a better understanding of how the choice of algorithm hyperparameters such as step size and number of iterations affects the generalization error.
+More recently, \citep{sukenik2022generalization} provides generalization guarantees for MOL for a more general class of weighting.
+These two works analyze generalization based on Rademacher complexity of the hypothesis class of the learner, with generalization error bound independent of the training process.
+Different from these works, we use the algorithm stability framework to derive the first algorithm-dependent generalization error bounds, highlighting the effect of the training dynamics.
+In addition, in contrast to prior works for MOL theory, which focus solely on either optimization~\citep{fernando2022mitigating,zhou2022_SMOO} or generalization~\citep{cortes2020agnostic,sukenik2022generalization}, we propose a holistic framework to analyze the three types of errors, namely, optimization, generalization, and CA distance in MOL with an instantiation of the proposed MoDo algorithm.
+This allows us to study how the theoretical test performance depends on hyperparameters such as the number of iterations and step sizes, and how to choose hyperparameters to achieve the best trade-off among the errors.